open-craft/openedx-deployment/docs/analytics/insights.md

 ~/edx_analytics_dashboard/manage.py waffle_switch --list --settings=analytics_dashboard.settings.production
 ```

+See [Insights/README](https://github.com/edx/edx-analytics-dashboard#feature-gating) for a full list of flags/switches.
 We commonly enable these features:

 * `enable_course_api` (switch): allows course information to be fetched from the Analytics API.
 Requires the Analytics